tinglesoftware/dotnet-extensions/src/Tingle.Extensions.PhoneValidators/README.md

 # Tingle.Extensions.PhoneValidators

 This library is used to validate if a phone number is valid.
-It can also be used to convert Kenyan phone numbers phone numbers between E.164, local, and MSISDN formats.
+It can also be used to convert Kenyan phone numbers between E.164, local, and MSISDN formats.

 ## Using attributes